akvelon/MLEM-SDK-for-Java/README.md

 ## Classes generation

-There is an upcoming feature for classes generation - for request and response data.
+Mlem client provides classes generation functionality for request objects and response based on api schema of the deployed mlem model.
+This feature can be useful to send request or handle a response easier.

+You can generate classes using `modelgenerator` package and `ExampleGenerator.java` class of the mlem client for request and response objects.

 ## Sample ML models

 There are the following sample models, that can be used for deployment and requests testing.
 - RegModel
 - Iris
+- Digits
+- Wine

 They are in `com.akvelon.client.model.request.typical` package.